cygnus-technology/reach-c-stack/docs/__source/programmers_guide/Introduction.md

 ## Command Service

 The command service provides an easy way to execute simple functions not requiring parameters.
+Commands can be described as having a long timeout which the client should respect.

 ## File Service